Skip to content

 getXpubNode(childIndex: number): HdPublicNodeValid | undefined

 Child index values: 0 = receive, 1 = change, 7 = defi (Cauldron).
 These are internal to the dapp layer; use childIndexOfPathName() to convert from PathName if needed.
+It returns undefined for extension path names — callers should skip those.

 Session lifecycle